HumanSignal/label-studio/docs/source/guide/install.md

 label-studio start path/to/old/project
 ```

+!!! attention "important"
-The most important change to be aware of is changes to rename "completions" to "annotations".
+    Be aware of changes to rename "completions" to "annotations".
 For more information, see the [updated JSON format for completed tasks](export.html#Raw_JSON_format_of_completed_tasks).

 If you customized the Label Studio Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.